 Scrum boards foster teamwork, cooperation, and collaborative ideation and are effective as a communication tool.
 This is important since over 86 percent of workers cite lack of communication as the reason projects fail.
-If you’re new to Scrum boards and Agile methodology, then you should approach selecting the right Scrum board like buying your first car — which means initial research on how to use it, what it’s good for, and if it suits your needs.
+If you’re new to Scrum boards and Agile, then you should approach selecting the right Scrum board like buying your first car — which means initial research on how to use it, what it’s good for, and if it suits your needs.
 These Scrum board examples will quickly advance a project and keep your team encouraged, engaged, and motivated.

 Scrum boards (a visual board that defines a project’s goals and objectives) are not one size fits all.
 A single Scrum board does not have the capacity to effectively serve every project.